John Punter

-John Punter (born 27 January 1949) is a former English record producer and recording engineer.
-He has worked with many bands and musicians, such as Japan, Procol Harum, Roxy Music, Doctors of Madness, Sad Café and Slade.
+John Punter (born 27 January 1949) is an English and Canadian former record producer and recording engineer.
+He has worked with many bands and musicians, such as Spoons, Japan, Procol Harum, Roxy Music, Bryan Ferry, Re-Flex, Doctors of Madness, Sad Café and Slade.
 His career in music spanned over 30 years and many different genres.
 He is now retired from the entertainment business, and ran a small bar in Peterborough, Ontario, Canada.
 On July 24, 2019, he became a citizen of Canada.